Occupations, Avocations, and Work

 - Occult Philosopher - Text by M. Alan Kazlev

-Term sometimes used in the Sophic League and elsewhere to designate one who seeks the unseen causes regulating natural phenomena, the nature of consciousness, etc.
+Term sometimes used in the Sophic League and elsewhere to designate one who seeks the unseen causes regulating natural phenomena, the nature of consciousness, and so on.

 - Paymaster - Text by John B